String Theory in a Pinch: Resolving the Gregory-Laflamme Singularity: Self-gravitating strings

 A second limitation occurs very close to the Hagedorn temperature, where quantum fluctuations can become very large \cite{Horowitz:1997jc}.
 These are controlled by the competition between the string coupling $g$ (which, when small, suppresses quantum effects) and the mass $\Delta_\beta$ of the condensate (whose fluctuations can be large when very light).
 The effect was estimated in \cite{Chen:2021dsw}, and, combined with the previous requirement, leads to the conclusion that the classical HP configurations are valid only when

-When closer to the Hagedorn limit than the lower bound, the appropriate description of the string state is as a free string with Hagedorn entropy $S=\beta_H M$ and random-walk size $\sim \sqrt{S}$ (in string units).
-When $\Delta_\beta\sim 1$, the HP balls transition into black holes.
+When closer to the Hagedorn limit than the lower bound the classical solutions have $O(1)$ action and they are not good saddle points.
+The weakness of the gravitational interaction suggests that the appropriate description of the string state is as a free string with Hagedorn entropy $S=\beta_H M$ and random-walk size $\sim \sqrt{S}$ (in string units).
+At the other end, when $\Delta_\beta\sim 1$ the HP balls transition into black holes.
+As $d=6$ is approached from below, the upper range of validity of the HP theory becomes smaller and in $d\geq 6$ corrections to the effective theory must be included \cite{Balthazar:2022hno}.

 \paragraph{Scaling symmetry.} A crucial property of the equations \eqref{eq:eigensystem} is their invariance under the rescaling

 This implies that, for any given solution to the equations, a simple rescaling produces another solution with a different amplitude, size, and temperature.
 At first glance, this may seem surprising, as the solutions are valid only for small field amplitudes and temperatures close to the Hagedorn limit.
 However, this scaling symmetry is only approximate and is broken by the corrections to the HP effective action or the quantum fluctuations discussed above.